MatSim91/Lamp-Stack-Server/README.md

 My recommendation: With the chip shortage and the high demand for Raspberry Pi's the prices are crazy.
 Instead you can use that old abandoned PC gathering dust for free!

-# Linux Ubuntu Server 22.04 LTS Installation
+# Linux Ubuntu Server 22.04 LTS

 ## Installation Steps: